Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Experiments

-The comparison of the primal objective is provided in Figure \ref{fig:primal}.
-Note that the step-like behavior of \blockapprox is from that we use the best primal objective up to the current iterate, as we discussed in Section \ref{subsec:practical}.
-Although aggressive step sizes in our method results in less stable primal objective progress, we observe that \blockapprox still reaches lower primal objective faster than \disdca, and the behavior of the early stage is less important.
-For the case of hinge-loss SVM, our method is always the best, and note that only dual approaches are feasible for hinge loss as it is not differentiable.
-When it comes to squared-hinge loss SVM, in which case exact line search for the dual problem can still be conducted, our method outperforms all approaches whether the primal or the dual problem is solved.
-The dual problem of logistic regression is not a simple quadratic one, hence we cannot easily implement exact line search and need to resort to the backtracking approach.
-We can see that for this problem, \lcommdir has an advantage in the later stage of optimization, while our method and \disdca are competitive till a medium precision, which is usually enough for linear classification tasks.
+Now we turn to the primal objectives.
+Note that the step-like behavior of \blockapprox is from that we use the best primal objective up to the current iterate discussed in Section \ref{subsec:practical}.
+Although aggressive step sizes in \blockapprox results in less stable primal objective progress especially in the beginning, we observe that \blockapprox still reaches lower primal objective faster than \disdca, and the behavior of the early stage is less important.
+For the case of hinge-loss SVM, \blockapprox is always the best, and note that only dual approaches are feasible for hinge loss as it is not differentiable.
+When it comes to squared-hinge loss SVM, in which case exact line search for the dual problem can still be conducted, \blockapprox outperforms all primal and dual approaches.
+The dual problem of logistic regression is not a quadratic one, hence we cannot easily implement exact line search and need to resort to the backtracking approach in Algorithm~\ref{alg:linesearch}.
+We can see that for this problem, \lcommdir has an advantage in the later stage of optimization, while \blockapprox and \disdca are competitive till a medium precision, which is usually enough for linear classification tasks.
 In most cases, \tron is the slowest method.